 In suitable conditions, dry rot mycelium will continue to exist and grow at a considerable rate within a building.
 Fungi prefers dark and damp areas with little or no breeze.
-When conditions change the dry rots survival is threatened and its natural response is to create a sporophore or "fruiting body".
-The funtion of this mushroom-like form is to pump spores into the atmosphere that land on other susceptible areas in the building where dry rot grwoth can continue.
+When conditions change the dry rots survival is threatened and its natural response is to create a sporophore or “fruiting body”.
+The function of this mushroom-like form is to pump spores into the atmosphere that land on other susceptible areas in the building where dry rot growth can continue.
 This process allows the dry rot life cycle to start all over again.

 Dry Rot is an incredibly serious timber condition that can have a major impact on your properties structural integrity.
 If you have noticed any of the signs above it is important that you get a professional in to survey your property and provide a dry rot treatment plan.